marinasundstrom/yourbrand_new_old/docs/running-in-docker.md

 ## Issue with service discovery

 For ``docker-compose.debug.yml`` we have disabled service discovery, since it doesn't work with containerized services.
-It will register the internal port, and not the external.
+Consul will register the internal port (8080), and not the external.

+We pass the service URLs as configuration through environment variables.